micaelaneus/strength-as-ccoty/the-lemniscate-spread.md

 CARD 3 - SHRINKING: Emotional (shadow) preoccupation or belief to integrate and move on from

-CARD 5 - BURNT OFFERING: Something to surrender as you cycle forward CARD 4 - CONCLUDING: An area or ability, perhaps a struggle, that nears completion
+CARD 4 - CONCLUDING: An area or ability, perhaps a struggle, that nears completion

 CARD 5 - OFFERING: Something to surrender as you cycle forward